 Best On Running Shoes

-Marathon Racing8.45K/10K Racing7.8Responsiveness7.6Cushioning8.5Lateral Stability6.9True To Size9.8Weight:207.2 g (7.31 oz)Heel-To-Toe Drop:4.0 mmSee all our test resultsPlate:Carbon FiberThe best On running shoes we've tested are the On Cloudboom Strike.
-Their combination of very low weight, exceptional forefoot cushioning, and efficient geometry makes them especially well-suited to the marathon.
-They also work well for shorter races, interval sessions, and steady long runs when you want a fast, protective shoe.
+Marathon Racing8.45K/10K Racing7.8Responsiveness7.6Cushioning8.5Lateral Stability6.9True To Size9.8Weight:207.2 g (7.31 oz)Heel-To-Toe Drop:4.0 mmSee all our test resultsPlate:Carbon FiberThe best On running shoes we’ve tested are the On Cloudboom Strike.
+Its light weight, exceptional forefoot cushioning, and efficient geometry make it a standout marathon shoe.
+The shoes also work well for shorter races, interval sessions, and steady long runs when you want a fast, protective shoe.
 This model stands out among super shoes for its cushioning, which keeps absorbing impact better than many rivals as the miles add up, and its lower-drop geometry, which makes the ride feel smooth and rolling.
 That said, it isn't built for easy cruising, so it's more of a weapon to lace up on days you want to feel fast than an everyday companion for your recovery jogs.

 -